 To address the urgent K-Basin issues, DOE and Hanford contractors have developed a K-Basin recommended path forward to remove the fuel from the basins, to stabilize it, and to place it in a safe, secure interim storage.
-The Department's decision concerning this action is consistent with the Record of Decision from the EIS for Management of SNF from the K-Basins at the Hanford Site, Richland, Washington, which was issued in March 1996.
+The Department's decision concerning this action is consistent with the Record of Decision from the EIS for Management of SNF from the K-Basins at the Hanford Site.
+Richland, Washington, which was issued in March 1996.
 Several near term actions have been completed or are ongoing to minimize safety and environmental risks for the short time that the fuel remains in storage at the basins.
 These actions include installation of cofferdams to isolate the basin water from the suspected leakage site, implementation of several dose reduction measures to minimize worker exposure, upgrades to essential facilities, improvements of the conduct of operations, and characterization of fuel and sludge.
 The key elements of the K-Basins recommended path forward are described below:

 - The K-Basins fuel and canisters will be retrieved from the current storage locations and cleaned, underwater, to remove corrosion products.
 The cleaned fuel will then be removed from the canisters, loaded into fuel baskets, transferred in baskets to multicanister overpacks (MCO) and vacuum dried at low temperature to remove free water.
-The cold vacuum dried spent fuel contained in the MCOs will be shipped to 200 East Area for interim storage in the Canister Storage Building (CSB). - The K-Basin sludge, in addition to corrosion products generated during fuel cleaning, will be accumulated at the K-Basins and later retrieved, characterized, treated, and transferred to the Tank Waste Remediation System's 200 Area underground double shell tanks for interim storage with other waste, prior to processing and ultimate disposition.
+The cold vacuum dried spent fuel contained in the MCOs will be shipped to 200 East Area for interim storage in the Canister Storage Building (CSB). - The K-Basin sludge, in addition to corrosion products generated during fuel cleaning, will be accumulated at the K-Basins and later retrieved and transferred to interim storage at the T-Plant Canyon, prior to processing and ultimate disposition.
 The sludge material will be managed as SNF while at K-Basins, and will be declared as waste as soon as it leaves K-Basins. - The CSB spent fuel storage configuration will provide multiple barriers to ensure safe long-term interim storage.
 The spent nuclear fuel will be sealed in multicanister overpacks after appropriate monitoring to ensure worker and public protection and to minimize SNF corrosion.
 The CSB has been designed and constructed to achieve nuclear safety equivalency comparable to Nuclear Regulatory Commission licensed fuel storage facilities.